sujitnag/unicode-editor/README.md

 unicode-editor
 ==============

-this is a uni code editor with virtual keyboard with physical key board
+this is a uni code editor with virtual keyboard with physical key board. it is in wxpython.